muhammadsalah/Blockchain-weekends/README.md

 Once, “peer” binary has access to all these stuff, you can create channels instantiate deploy chaincodes, and act on behalf of the peer; and we will leverage that later to add a third organization to our current network.
 However the CLI does those two operations on behalf of the two anchor peers, that has been configured previously in the generate of artifacts sections.
+Notice, if you did not comment the command of the CLI container in network.yaml file, these steps are not unnecessary.
+You will only need to dive into the container using the first command only.

+From terminal 2
 We dive into our CLI container
 	docker exec -ti cli bash